HoTT/HoTT-Agda/Agda/tutorial/README.md

 parenthesis are special, but the comma is not), so if you want to write a pair, you will need to write `(x , y)` instead (this notation is defined in `Types.agda` or in Agda’s standard library).
-Moreover, the underscore character is special, it is used for mixfix operators (see the section about mixifix operators), so if in Coq you have something called `opposite_right_inverse`, you will rather want to call it `opposite-right-inverse` in Agda (this is recognized as a single token).
+Moreover, the underscore character is special, it is used for mixfix operators (see the section about fixity declaration), so if in Coq you have something called `opposite_right_inverse`, you will rather want to call it `opposite-right-inverse` in Agda (this is recognized as a single token).
 Also, a typing declaration is `a : A`, not `a:A` (which will be parsed as a single token).